-As of 31 Interest Maturity date and terms of Lenders December 2022 Rate (%) repayment The Shanghai Commercial Bank secured bank loans 21,250 3.25% Interest is payable monthly in monthly instalments from 14th October 2020 to 14th October 2025, with the first year being a grace period of NT\$625 thousand and the final instalment being repaid in full, with interest payable monthly.
-The Shanghai Commercial Bank secured bank loans 4,000 2.75% Interest is payable monthly in monthly instalments from 10th March 2023 to 10th February 2027, with the first year being a grace period of NT\$83 thousand and the final instalment being repaid in full, with interest payable monthly.
-The Shanghai Commercial Bank secured bank loans 11,000 2.75% Interest is payable monthly in monthly instalments from 17th March 2023 to 17th February 2027, with the first year being a grace period of NT229 thousand and the final instalment being repaid in full, with interest payable monthly.
-Subtotal 331,250 Less: current portion (72,500) Total \$258,750 Lenders As of 31 December 2022 Interest Rate (%) Maturity date and terms of repayment First Commercial Bank secured bank loans \$340,000 2.15% From 30th December 2018 to 29th December 2025, installments will be made in monthly installments of \$1,500 thousand each in the first year, \$3,000 thousand each in the second year and \$4,000 thousand each in the third year.
-With effect from 16th July 2020, the credit terms were changed for a grace period up to 27th June 2021.
-The principal is repayable in monthly installments of \$4,000 thousand from June 28, 2021 to June 28, 2022 and \$5,000 thousand from 28th June 2022, with the remaining principal of \$111,000 thousand to be repaid in full on the maturity date.
+As of 31 December Interest Lenders 2022 Rate (%) Maturity date and terms of repayment The Shanghai Commercial Bank unsecured bank loans 21,250 3.25% Interest is payable monthly in monthly instalments from 14 th October 2020 to 14 th October 2025, with the first year being a grace period of NT\$625 thousand and the final instalment being repaid in full, with interest payable monthly.
+The Shanghai Commercial Bank unsecured bank loans 4,000 2.75% Interest is payable monthly in monthly instalments from 10 th March 2023 to 10 th February 2027, with the first year being a grace period of NT\$83 thousand and the final instalment being repaid in full, with interest payable monthly.
+The Shanghai Commercial Bank unsecured bank loans 9,000 2.75% Interest is payable monthly in monthly instalments from 10 th March 2023 to 10 th February 2027, with the first year being a grace period of NT\$83 thousand and the final instalment being repaid in full, with interest payable monthly.
+The Shanghai Commercial Bank unsecured bank loans 11,000 2.75% Interest is payable monthly in monthly instalments from 17th March 2023 to 17 th February 2027, with the first year being a grace period of NT229 thousand and the final instalment being repaid in full, with interest payable monthly.
+Subtotal 331,250 , Less: current portion (72,500) Total \$258,750